rehierl/abstract-properties/12-x-doctree-traversal/12-5-default-post-order/readme.md

 Note that the resulting total node order is overall not order-preserving.

-* does not preserve the tree order
+* it does not preserve the tree order
-* preserves the child order
+* it preserves the child order